top of page

 ✅ Meals and accommodation if you're stranded

-✅ Up to £520 compensation per persondepending on circumstances
+✅ Up to £520 compensation per person, depending on circumstances

 Important: You only get compensation if the cancellation is within 14 days of departure and the reason wasn’t something extraordinary (like a volcano or ATC strike).
-BA sometimes tries to classify delays as "extraordinary circumstances" to dodge compensation—so keep records.
+BA sometimes tries to classify delays as "extraordinary circumstances" to dodge compensation, so keep records.

-How Much Compensation Can I Get?
+How Much Compensation Can I Get for British Airways Cancelled or Delayed Flight?

 Here’s a rough guide (based on EU261):